laterlink/laterlink.github.io/README.md

 # LaterLink
- See a cool link but don't have time to read it now?
+ See a cool link out there on the web but don't have time to read it right now?

  LaterLink is a single-page, local-only storage service that bounces web-links you'd like to save into your own Google Sheet as the back-end.
 Save interesting weblinks for later and effortlessly browse them from your very own Google Sheet.
 Here's how it works.

- ## Setup on the Google end
+ ## Setup

 ### Step 1